Are you an independent agent?Sign Up|Log In

 What Is a Broad Form Auto Insurance Policy?

-Broad form car insurance offers very limited coverage, typically only the minimum amount of liability car insurance that's legally required in your state, at a low price.
+Broad form car insurance, also known as broad form named operator coverage, offers very limited coverage, typically only the minimum amount of liability car insurance that's legally required in your state, at a low price.
 There's a catch to this, though.

-Basically, broad form auto liability insurance (also called broad form named operator coverage) insures a driver rather than a specific vehicle.
+Basically, broad form auto liability insurance insures a driver rather than a specific vehicle.
 It insures only the named operator on cars they own and cars they don’t own but have permission to drive.

 This type of coverage is suitable only for drivers who never plan to let anyone else drive their car, even for a short distance.
 If you have family, a spouse, or anyone else likely to get behind the wheel of your car, broad form auto insurance is likely not the right choice for you.